MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 As an admin, you can manage which users in your organizations see or do not see the ***Try Teams (preview)*** toggle to use the Microsoft Teams (preview) client.

 This can be controlled on a per-user basis and Teams’ admin setting **UseNewTeamsClient** under "TeamsUpdateManagement" policy can be used to control availability of the toggle for users in your organization.

-There are two methods to configure UseNewTeamsClient via Teams Powershell, via Teams admin center.
+You can configure the **UseNewTeamsClient** either via Teams Powershell or ni the Teams admin center.

 Configure the UseNewTeamsClient setting to one of the following possible values: